UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 ana: PRETTY_NAME="CentOS Linux 8"
 ```

-Allocate resources on `dev` partition, then start a `ubuntu:20.04` container and check if `file` utility exists.
+The following snippet allocates resources on `dev` partition, then starts a `ubuntu:20.04` container and checks if `file` utility exists.
 The command results in an error indicating that the utility is not present.
-Create a named cointainer that is based on `ubuntu:20.04` and install the utility.
-Then recheck if the utility exists in the named container.
-End by releasing the resources which will jointly purge also the named container.
+It then creates a named cointainer that is based on `ubuntu:20.04` and installs the utility.
+Then rechecks if the utility exists in the named container.
+It ends by releasing the resources which jointly purge also the named container.
 ```bash
 ilb@login-frida:~$ salloc -p dev
 salloc: Granted job allocation 526